exercism/DEPRECATED.javascript/exercises/hello-world/HINTS.md

 Notice how it changes the failure message.

 Then change the implementation in hello-world.js again, this time to make the test pass.

-Once the test is passing, look at the second test in hello-world.spec.js.
-It looks like this:

-    xit('says hello to bob', function() {
-      expect(helloWorld.hello('Bob')).toEqual('Hello, Bob!');
-    });

-This test starts with `xit` instead of `it`.
-That means that when Jasmine runs the tests, the test will be skipped.

-Change the test so that it starts with `it`, and run the tests again.

-Make the test pass, and then do the same with the third test.

 When you are done, submit your solution to exercism: